Small-town gal, big-city snapper

 I'm a creator, communicator, and knowledge absorber; from reciting great leaders and philosophers' history to creating tips, tricks, tools and techniques to solve problems and explore innovative ideas.

-Obsessed with brunch, eighties movies, history, especially royal families, the older, the better – call me over to watch a documentary about Viking, and you've got a friend for life!
+Obsessed with brunch, eighties movies, learning, history, especially royal families, the older, the better – call me over to watch a documentary about Viking, and you've got a friend for life!

 This is a place where I share my business, personal and photography growth.
 The results I'm getting in real-time; the stresses and the wins.
 All of those key factors I wish I had when I started my photography business.
 Fresh off the press marketing tips, photography tricks, how to get clients and succeed in biz.
 Oh, and the occasional behind-the-scenes snapshots of my unusual, crazy, exciting, career-juggling life.